JPL-IMCE/imce.dynamic_scripts.magicdraw.plugin/README.md

 4) In the "Resource/Plugin Manager" dialog:

-   4.1) For an update, select the previously installed version and click "Remove"

-   4.2) For an installation or an update, click the "Import" button at the bottom
+   4.1) Click the "Import" button at the bottom

-   4.3) In the file chooser dialog, select the IMCE Dynamic Scripts resource zip downloaded from (1)
+   4.2) In the file chooser dialog, select the IMCE Dynamic Scripts resource zip downloaded from (1)

-5) Upon successful installation, MagicDraw will show a dialog that the Dynamic Scripts plugin will be enabled after restarting MagicDraw
+5) MagicDraw will show a dialog indicating the actions that will be performed after restart:

+  - Uninstall the previous version (if applicable)

+  - Install the downloaded version

+6) Restart MagicDraw & Quit

-6) Setup MagicDraw.imce
+7) Setup MagicDraw.imce

-  6.1) For Linux, MacOSX & Windows with [cygwin](http://cygwin.com)
+  7.1) For Linux, MacOSX & Windows with [cygwin](http://cygwin.com)

-   6.1.1) Open a linux, mac or cygwin terminal shell in MagicDraw's installation folder
+   7.1.1) Open a linux, mac or cygwin terminal shell in MagicDraw's installation folder

-   6.1.2) Execute `chmod 755 bin/magicdraw.imce`
+   7.1.2) Execute `chmod 755 bin/magicdraw.imce`

-   6.1.3) For Windows/cygwin, execute `chmod 755 bin/magicdraw.imce.exe`
+   7.1.3) For Windows/cygwin, execute `chmod 755 bin/magicdraw.imce.exe`

-   6.1.4) Execute `chmod 755 bin/magicdraw.imce.setup.sh`
+   7.1.4) Execute `chmod 755 bin/magicdraw.imce.setup.sh`

-   6.1.5) Execute `bin/magicdraw.imce.setup.sh`
+   7.1.5) Execute `bin/magicdraw.imce.setup.sh`

    This setup script uses the current contents of `bin/magicdraw.properties` to overwrite the file `bin/magicdraw.imce.properties` such that: